HiStructClient/histruct-docs/docs/en/cad/instructor-roofs/_ROOFS~ADV~All_Sheeting-Roof.md

 {{ box_icon("img/EditButton.png", "", "Edit Button", width=64) }}

-<p>For each layer of the roof composition on a given roof plane, it allows you to:</p>
+<p>For individual layers of the roof composition on a specified roof plane, it allows you to:</p>

 <ul>
-  <li><p>Set the type of roofing or individual secondary structure layers including dimensions, installation direction, as well as adjust the position and installation angle.</p></li>
+  <li><p>Set the type of covering or individual layers of the secondary structure including dimensions, direction of installation, as well as editing the position and angle of installation.</p></li>
-  <li><p>Generate a plan view of the respective roof structure layer as an editable drawing.</p></li>
+  <li><p>Generate a plan of the relevant layer of the roof structure in the form of an editable drawing.</p></li>
-  <li><p>For roofing materials, it is also possible to generate a material report with roofing items.</p></li>
+  <li><p>For the roof covering, it is also possible to generate a material statement with roof covering items.</p></li>
 </ul>

-/// details | Functions available via Edit Button
+/// details | Functions accessible via Edit Button
 {{ include_md("__sub_Sheeting_RoofLayer.md") }}
 ///